armstrong-codes/G7_Enterprise_Web_Dev/README.md

 Afterwards, i did serialization shifting SQL file to a JSON file.
 I got the SQL structure and rewrote it in JSON structure where tables are curly braces, attributes are keys and data are values.
 And all of them are inside a square bracket which represent the database in this case.

+This below is the mapping of SQL to JSON:

 | SQL Table / Column                         | JSON Representation                   |
 | ------------------------------------------ | ------------------------------------- |
 | **User.user\_id**                         | `user_id`                             |